-The estimates and underlying assumptions are prepared based on management's best knowledge of current events and actions that the Credit Union may undertake in the future.
+During the current period, the global COVID 19 pandemic and its related economic impacts have resulted in heightened measurement uncertainty, primarily related to the estimates, assumptions and judgements used in determining the allowance for loan losses.
+For the year ended December 31, 2020, the Credit Union has included all information available to the date of these financial statements and prepared based on management's best knowledge of current events and actions that the Credit Union may undertake in the future.
 These estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised if revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+The situation remains fluid and certain impacts continue to remain unknown and may reasonably require adjustments within the next twelve months.